openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 When the `format` value is `ldp_vc`, entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

-`@context` value in the `credential_definition` object SHOULD be used by the Wallet to check whether it supports a certain VC or not.
-Full JSON-LD processing MUST apply only to the Credential issued by the Credential Issuer.
+`@context` value in the `credential_definition` object could be used by the Wallet to check whether it supports a certain VC or not.
+If necessary, the Wallet could apply JSON-LD processing to the Credential issued by the Credential Issuer.

 Note: Data Integrity used to be called Linked Data Proofs, hence "ldp" in the Credential format identifier.